Days Gone Trophy Guide

 Familiarise yourself with all of the Miscellaneous Trophies before you begin, as you’ll benefit from doing these as and when the opportunity arises.
 Especially “Ghost of Farewell”, “Old Reliable”, and “Variety is the Spice of Life”.

-The last thing I’ll say before we get into the actual guide, is that Days Gone actually has an in-game trophy tracker!
+The last thing I’ll say before we get into the actual Days Gone Trophy Guide, is that Days Gone actually has an in-game trophy tracker!
 Swipe up on the Touchpad to enter the Storylines portion of the menu, here you’ll see a “Trophies” option on the far right, select this to view the trophy tracker.
 Which is actually pretty hard to read with HDR on, just FYI.

 Days Gone is semi-open-world and you can explore rather vast areas of the map fairly freely from the beginning.
 Throughout the game you will discover 5 main camps, these survivor communities will often radio you to offer you new jobs which will then become marked on your map.

-In this phase — while they could be left until last — I will actually recommend that you complete these brown-coloured camp side-quests as soon as you have them, giving them priority over Main Missions.
+In this phase of the Days Gone Trophy Guide — while they could be left until last — I will actually recommend that you complete these brown-coloured camp side-quests as soon as you have them, giving them priority over Main Missions.

 As well as these there are the following side-quest types to look out for, which each have their own trophy: